cyberhiker/compliance-docs/IA-Policy.md

 The access and use of Information Technology (IT) resources shall be in compliance with applicable Federal Information Processing Standards (FIPS) and National Institute of Standards and Technology (NIST) Special Publications, and [Company Name] policies and standards.

 ### 4.1 Identification and Authentication (Organizational Users)
-* All users are required to have unique system accounts created for use on [System Name] including individual, group, system, application accounts
+* All users are required to have unique system accounts created for use on [System Name] including individual, group, system, application accounts.
-* [Company Name] establishes conditions for group membership based on business needs and roles
+* [Company Name] establishes conditions for group membership based on business needs and roles.
-* [Company Name] identifies authorized users of the information system and specify access privileges
+* [Company Name] identifies authorized users of the information system and specify access privileges.
+* All Access is granted based on:
+  * Valid access authorization
+  * Intended system usage
-* All Access is granted based on: (i) a valid access authorization; (ii) intended system usage; and (iii) other attributes as required by the [Company Name] missions/business functions
+  * Other attributes as required by the [Company Name] missions/business functions
 * All system accounts are reviewed at a minimum on an annual basis with periodic reviews when necessary for auditing purposes.

 ### 4.2 Device Identification and Authentication